c-hive/guides/node/file-structure.md

 #### The folder structure is based on the **MVC** architecture.

 - ***M**odel*:
+	- Database definitions.
-	- Database definitions, e.g. schemas and models.
+	- Schemas, models.
 - ***V**iew*:
-	- Consists of view templates, such as `.ejs` or `.html`.
+	- Consists of view templates, such as `.ejs` or `.html` extensions.
 	- The appropriate one of the templates will be represented to the user when an endpoint is being visited.
 - ***C**ontroller*:
 	- Communicates between the model and the view.